 - A self addressed envelope for return mail

-For more information about how to get an apostille in California, contact A People’s Choice.
-You can also read the “ABCs of Apostilles” for more information.
-At A People’s Choice, we can help you prepare and send all of the above referenced documentation to the Secretary of State to be apostilled.
+For more information about how to get an apostille in California, you can also read the “ABCs of Apostilles”.
 It can take several days up to several weeks to have a state issued document certified.
 Only the California Secretary of State can have a California document officially certified for use in a foreign jurisdiction.